-- California residency for admissions purposes: Undocumented students who meet specific requirements can claim CA residency for admissions purpose regardless of their legal residency status.
-There are different admissions criteria for students residing in CA and out-of-state.
-These questions will help determine how your residency will be assessed. - Graduation from a CA high school: Indicate if you have or will graduate from a CA high school. - If yes, indicate if you have attended a CA school for three or more years during grades K-12 - If no, indicate if you currently live in CA and if you've resided there your whole life.
+- California residency for admissions purposes: Undocumented students who meet specific requirements can claim CA residency for admissions purposes regardless of their legal residency status.
+There are different admissions criteria for students residing in CA or out-of-state.
+These questions will help determine how your residency will be assessed. - Graduation from a CA high school: Indicate if you have or will graduate from a CA high school. - If yes, indicate if you have attended a CA school for three or more years during grades K-12. - If no. - " Indicate if you have attended a combination of CA high school, adult school, and/or community college for the equivalent of at least three years - " OR Indicate if you currently live in CA and if you've resided there your whole life.
 If you choose no, provide dates on how long you've lived in the state.